 Myohoji Firefly Festival

 One of the most famous firefly-watching spot in Kitakyushu City, located in the Katsuki area in Yahatanishi-ku.
-Over 5,000 fireflies are expected to appear between Ishizaka bridge and Umezaki bridge on Kurokawa river in the Katsuki area.
+Over 2,000 fireflies are expected to appear between Ishizaka bridge and Umezaki bridge on Kurokawa river from late May to early June.
+This year fireflies have already been sighted as early as May 3.
+Best time to view would be around 20:00 on a hot day.
 There are limits upon the car traffic in the area during the festival, but there are 200 parking spots at the Katsuki Chuo Park parking lot (~21:00).
-The actual festival was towards the end of May, but since the firefly season in this area was a bit delayed, you can enjoy the “light show” right now (early June)!

 • 4-6-1 Katsukichuo, Yahatanishi-ku, Kitakyushu City